-The Path2Integrity learning cards highlight studentcentred interactions that help participants address challenging questions through role-playing, storytelling and reaching an agreement with one another.
-By using Path2Integrity learning cards, you enable your students to develop their own standpoint based on sound arguments, and to be able to demand integrity in research and society.
+The P2ILC highlight student-centered interactions help participants address challenging questions through role-playing, storytelling and reaching an agreement with one another.
+By using P2ILC, you enable your students to understand the significance of reliable research results, to develop their own opinions and to be able to demand integrity in research and society.

 The design of the cards and the step-by-step procedure especially motivated my students when I used four learning cards from the S-series last semester.
 They also liked the active exercises, and found these exciting and engaging.
 In the session "Good research is based on honesty!", however, they found it difficult to relate the scenario to their everyday lives and studies.
 I realised that they did not yet define themselves as researchers or as decision-makers.
-To open the door for them to integrity in research and society, I outlined the exercises from the sheet in detail and made reference to the students' prior experience in my explanations in order to help them relate to the topic.
-I assisted them whenever questions arose; that has helped a great deal.
+To open the door for them to integrity in research and society, I explained the exercises from the sheet in detail, outlining the instructions clearly, and assisted them whenever questions arose; that has helped a great deal.